New Students and Parents

 On behalf of Student Account Services, welcome to the Aztec family!
 The following financial information will help new/prospective students and their families have a smooth transition to SDSU.

-New Students: Fee Payment Date
+Spring 2022 New Students: Fee Payment Date & Other Information

 The most substantial costs associated with attending SDSU are Tuition & Fees and on-campus Housing & Meal Plan fees.
 The Office of Admissions publishes Estimated Costs of Attendance each year which provides holistic cost estimates.
 You can also estimate the financial aid you may receive by using Financial Aid's Net Price Calculator.